 - Cash Flow Analysis / Return on Investment – What kind of return can an investor expect on a particular real estate investment?
 Agents provide projections of potential future income and analysis of potential return on the property.

-For both Sellers / Owners and Buyers / Investors:
+For Both Sellers or Owners and Buyers or Investors

 - Property or Business Valuations – Any property owner wants to know what their property is worth to a buyer and what the highest sales price or lease price is possible in the current market.
 Buyers or Investors want to know what a fair price may be for the same property or business, and will want to know what the best investment may be at this point in time.